 5. Best RSI settings for different trading styles

-One of the most frequent questions we receive from traders is about finding the ideal setting for the RSI.
+What is the setting for the RSI?
 The honest answer is that there is no single “best” setting, but there are smarter settings depending on your trading style and goals.

 The only parameter you can change is the ‘period’, which is the lookback window for the calculation.
 The default of 14 periods was chosen by Wilder himself and has become the industry standard for a reason.
-For most traders, especially when you are starting out, I strongly recommend you master the 14-period RSI first.
+For most traders, especially when you are starting out, you should master the 14-period RSI first.

 With experience, however, you can modify the period to increase or decrease the indicator’s sensitivity.
 A shorter period makes it faster and more sensitive, while a longer period makes it slower and smoother.